 How to Protect Yourself

 Knowing the tactics is half the battle.
 The other half is building defenses.
-Here’s where to start.
+Here is where to start.

 1. Name the tactic out loud.
-When someone gaslights you, say (even if just to yourself): “That’s gaslighting.”
+When someone gaslights you, say (even if just to yourself): “That is gaslighting.”
 Naming it breaks its power.
 It moves the experience from a vague feeling of confusion to a concrete, identifiable behavior.

 2. Keep a record.
-If you feel like you need a tape recorder to prove what someone said, that’s a warning sign.
+If you feel like you need a tape recorder to prove what someone said, that is a warning sign.
 Start keeping notes.
 Write down what was said, when, and how it made you feel.
 Manipulators thrive in ambiguity.
 Written records destroy that advantage.

 3. Watch for the body, not just the words.
 Navarro’s research shows that comfort and discomfort cues are more reliable than trying to spot specific “tells.”
-If someone’s words don’t match their body language, pay more attention to the body.
+If someone’s words do not match their body language, pay more attention to the body.

 4. Be skeptical of your own first impressions.
 The primacy effect is real and powerful.
-If someone frames another person negatively before you’ve met them, pause.
+If someone frames another person negatively before you have met them, pause.
 Recognize that your perception may be shaped by that frame, not by reality.

 5. Guard your emotional reactions.
 When a conversation suddenly shifts from the topic at hand to your “overreaction,” recognize the play.
 The manipulator wants you off balance.
 Take a breath.
-Don’t take the bait.
+Do not take the bait.
 Return to the original subject.

 6. Build a reality-check network.
-Talk to trusted friends or a therapist about what’s happening.
+Talk to trusted friends or a therapist about what is happening.
 Manipulators isolate their victims.
 Having outside perspectives you trust is one of the strongest defenses against reality distortion.

 Recommended read: What Every BODY Is Saying by Joe Navarro.
 The FBI’s guide to reading nonverbal behavior.
 Essential for anyone who wants to see what people are really thinking.